-Delivery-only Licensee or a Marijuana Establishment with a Delivery Endorsements are prohibited from delivery of more Marijuana or Marijuana Products to an individual Consumer than the individual possession amounts authorized by M.G.L. c.
+Delivery Licensees or a Marijuana Establishments with a Delivery Endorsements are prohibited from delivery of more Marijuana or Marijuana Products to an individual Consumer than the individual possession amounts authorized by M.G.L. c.
 94G, § 7(a)(1).
-An Individual Order shall not exceed one ounce of Marijuana or its dry-weight equivalent.
+An Individual Order may not exceed one ounce of Marijuana or its dry-weight equivalent.
 The Individual Order shall only be delivered to the individual Consumer identified on the order after verification of the individual's identity consistent with the requirements of 935 CMR 500.140(2)(d) and 935 CMR 500.145(3).
-Delivery-only Licensee or a Marijuana Establishment with a Delivery Endorsements shall only deliver one Individual Order, per Consumer, during each delivery.
+Delivery Licensee or a Marijuana Establishment with a Delivery Endorsements shall only deliver one Individual Order, per Consumer, during each delivery.

-A Delivery-only Licensee or a Marijuana Establishment with a Delivery Endorsement shall not deliver to the same Consumer at the same Residence more than once each calendar day and only during authorized delivery hours.
+A Delivery Licensee or a Marijuana Establishment with a Delivery Endorsement may not deliver to the same Consumer at the same Residence more than once each calendar day and only during authorized delivery hours.

-For home delivery, each order must be packaged and labeled in accordance with 935 CMR 500.105(5) and (6) originating the order prior to transportation by the Delivery-only Licensee or a Marijuana Establishment with a Delivery Endorsement to the Consumer.
+For home delivery, each order shall be packaged and labeled in accordance with 935 CMR 500.105(5) and (6) originating the order prior to transportation by the Delivery Licensee or a Marijuana Establishment with a Delivery Endorsement to the Consumer.

-Any Marijuana or Marijuana Product that is undeliverable or is refused by the Consumer shall be transported back to the originating Marijuana Establishment that provided the product once all other deliveries included on a delivery manifest have been made.
-Delivery-only Licensees or Marijuana Establishments with a Delivery Endorsement are prohibited from maintaining custody of Marijuana or Marijuana Products intended for delivery overnight.
-It shall be the responsibility of the Delivery-only Licensee or Marijuana Establishment with a Delivery Endorsement to ensure that any undelivered product is returned to the appropriate Marijuana Retailer and not retained by the Delivery-only Licensee or Marijuana Establishment with a Delivery Endorsement.
+Any Delivery Item that is undeliverable or is refused by the Consumer shall be transported back to the originating Marijuana Establishment that provided the product once all other deliveries included on a delivery manifest have been made.
+Delivery Licensees or Marijuana Establishments with a Delivery Endorsement are prohibited from maintaining custody overnight of Marijuana or Marijuana Products intended for delivery.
+It shall be the responsibility of the Delivery Licensee or Marijuana Establishment with a Delivery Endorsement to ensure that any undelivered product is returned to the appropriate Marijuana Retailer and not retained by the Delivery Licensee or Marijuana Establishment with a Delivery Endorsement.

 Consumer Age Verification.

-A Marijuana Retailer shall require any Consumer making a purchase for delivery by a Delivery-only Licensee or a Marijuana Establishment with a Delivery Endorsement shall require any Consumer making a purchase for delivery to have the government-issued photo identification a Consumer intends to use to verify her or his age at the time of delivery examined and authenticated by the Marijuana Retailer prior to the first Individual Order.
+A Marijuana Retailer shall require any Consumer making a purchase for delivery by a Delivery Licensee or a Marijuana Establishment with a Delivery Endorsement to have the valid government-issued identification card a Consumer intends to use to verify her or his age at the time of delivery examined and authenticated by the Marijuana Retailer prior to the first Individual Order.

-Pre-verification of the Consumer's identification shall be performed
+Pre-verification of the Consumer's identification shall be performed prior to the initial delivery, by using one of the following Pre-verification methods:

-in-person at the Marijuana Retailer's physical location or through a Commission approved electronic means and shall include examination of the Consumer's valid, unexpired government-issued photo identification that bears a date of birth in accordance with 935 CMR 500.140(2)(d).
-A Delivery-only Licensee or Marijuana Establishment with a Delivery Endorsement is prohibited from performing a delivery to any Consumer who has not established an account for delivery through Pre-verification of the Consumer's identification by the Marijuana Retailer.
+In-person at the Marijuana Retailer's physical location or through a Commission approved electronic means and shall include examination of the Consumer's valid, unexpired government-issued photo identification that bears a date of birth in accordance with 935 CMR 500.140(2)(d).
+A Delivery Licensee or Marijuana Establishment with a Delivery Endorsement is prohibited from performing a delivery to any Consumer who has not established an account for delivery through Pre-verification of the Consumer's government-issued identification card by the Marijuana Retailer; or

-Pre-verification of the Consumer's identification shall be performed by a Marijuana Establishment with a Delivery Endorsement tThrough a Commission approved electronic means and shall include examination of the Consumer's valid, unexpired government- issued photo identification that bears a date of birth.
-A Marijuana Establishment with a Delivery Endorsement is prohibited from performing a delivery to any Consumer who has not established an account for delivery through Pre-verification of the Consumer's identification.
+Through a Commission approved electronic means and shall include examination of the Consumer's valid, unexpired government- issued photo identification that bears a date of birth.
+A Marijuana Establishment with a Delivery Endorsement is prohibited from performing a delivery to any Consumer who has not established an account for delivery through Pre-verification of the Consumer's government-issued identification card.

-A Delivery-only Licensee or a Marijuana Establishment with a Delivery Endorsement shall not deliver Marijuana or Marijuana Products to any Person other than the Consumer who ordered the Marijuana or Marijuana Products.
+A Delivery Licensee or a Marijuana Establishment with a Delivery Endorsement may not deliver Delivery Items to any Person other than the Consumer who ordered the Delivery Items.